A white stone rotunda stands on a paved path in a park filled with green trees and red benches.

 • Biodiversity Festival (June) – Family-friendly activities focus on the wildlife of Phoenix Park, with talks on deer, birds and native flora.

-• Open House Dublin (September) – Selected historic buildings in the area, including the former Clancy Barracks structures, open their doors for free tours.
+• Open House Dublin (September) – Selected historic buildings in the area, including former Clancy Barracks structures, open their doors for free tours.

 Practical Information